konr4ds/TvMazeScraper/README.md

 1. scrapes the TVMaze API for show and cast information while adhering to the rate limit.
 2. persists the data in storage (MS SQL).
 3. provides the scraped data using a REST API.
+(Uses Swagger docummentation and is client friendly.
+Paging info in response header)

 REST API satisfies the following business requirements: